WillOram/cyber-remediation/README.md

 - [ ] Key activities from plans have been tested
 - [ ] Business impact assessed and managed

-# Remediating external attacks against enterprise IT environments
+# Remediating external cyber attacks

 Checklist of key actions to take organised around remediation objectives (by no means comprehensive, but I find these a helpful list of actions to sense check plans!)